Jason Donald (baseball): Early life

-Donald attended Buchanan High School in Clovis, California, where his father is the coach of the baseball team.
+Donald attended Buchanan High School in Clovis, California, where his father was the coach of the baseball team.
 He played college baseball for the University of Arizona.
 In 2004 and 2005, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, and was named a league all-star in 2005.

 Professional career

 Philadelphia Phillies

 Donald was drafted by the Philadelphia Phillies in the third round (97th overall pick) of the 2006 MLB draft.
 He was originally drafted by the Anaheim Angels in the 20th round of the 2003 MLB draft directly from high school, but chose not to sign.

 Donald was selected and participated in several All-Star games during the course of the 2008 season including the Eastern League All-Star game, and the premier event for minor leaguers, the MLB All-Star Futures Game (which in 2008 was played at Yankee Stadium).

 In 2009, Donald played nine games with the Gulf Coast League Phillies, going 6 for 26 (.231) before being assigned to the Lehigh Valley IronPigs of the International League.
 While with the Pigs, Jason had a .236 batting average with one home run over the course of 51 games.

-On July 29, 2009, the Phillies traded Donald, along with Carlos Carrasco, Lou Marson, and Jason Knapp to the Cleveland Indians for Cliff Lee and Ben Francisco.
+On July 29, 2009, the Phillies traded Donald, along with Carlos Carrasco, Lou Marson, and Jason Knapp to the Cleveland Indians in exchange for Cliff Lee and Ben Francisco.